gulfiliz/gulfiliz.github.io/_posts/2025-08-08-general-relativity.md

 **Properties of gravitational waves:**

-Gravitational waves are transverse — they oscillate perpendicular to their direction of travel.
+Gravitational waves are transverse.
+They oscillate perpendicular to their direction of travel.

 They have two polarizations:
 $$+$$ (plus) and $$\times$$ (cross).